HuongIvyNguyen/A-B_testing/README.md

 + The number of users who see the start free trial page for this sample size is 5000 * 0.08 = 400 Therefore, the stde of gross conversion is: sqrt(0.20625*(1-0.20625)/400) = 0.0202

-The unit of analysis is the person who clicks the 'start free trial' button and the unit of diversion is a cookie that does so.
-They appear to be highly correlated though not the same since a person can use multiple devices to access the overview page to start the free trial.
-The high correlation signifies that the analytical estimate is accurate.
+The unit of analysis is a person who clicks the 'start free trial' button and the unit of diversion is a cookie that does so.
+They appear to be highly correlated or the same, which signifies that the analytical estimate would be comparable to the empirical variability.

 ##### Retention:
 + The baseline probability for retention is 0.53.
 + The number of users who enrolled in the free trial for this sample size is 5000 * 0.08 * 0.20625 = 82.5
 Therefore, the stde of retention is: sqrt(0.53*(1-0.53)/82.5) = 0.0549.

-The unit of analysis is a person who enrolled in the free trial and the unit of diversion is the user-id of that enrolled person.
-They are highly correlated as well, which indicates that the analytical estiamate is mostly accurate.
-It is very rare that these two variables won't match since it is less likely that a person would have several user-ids and vice versa.
+The unit of analysis is the number of users who are enrolled in the free trial and the unit of diversion is the cookie of that enrolled person.
+Since the unit of analysis and the unit of diversion are not the same, the analytical estimate and the empirical estimate are expected to be different.

 ##### Net conversion:
 + The baseline probability for net conversion is 0.1093125
 + The number of users who see the start free trial page for this sample size is 5000 * 0.08 = 400 Therefore, the stde of retention is: sqrt(0.1093125 * (1-0.1093125)/400) = 0.0156

 The unit of analysis and the unit of diversion are both the same for the net conversion, which is a user-id that is enrolled and clicked the 'start free trial' button.
-The analytical estimate is expected to be mostly accurate.
+The analytical estimate is expected to be mostly accurate and thus comparable to the empirical variability.

 ### 1.3 Sizing
 #### **Number of Samples versus Power**
-I chose to not use the Bernoulli correction for my analysis since the metrics for this test have high correlation and the Bernoulli correction would be too consertive for it.
+I chose to not use the Bonferroni correction for my analysis since the metrics for this test have high correlation and the Bonferroni correction would be too consertive for it.

 The number of samples needed for each metrics was calculated using the ![online calculator](http://www.evanmiller.org/ab-testing/sample-size.html) with alpha = 0.05, 1 - beta = 0.8.
 The number produced by the online calculator is per branch.
 Hence, in order to obtain the number of required page views for both expermental and control groups, the results obtained from the online calculator will need to be doubled.